Warnings for ice covers the region as Shropshire residents urged to take care following Storm Goretti snowfall

 Tens of thousands of people across the country are still said to be without power after Storm Goretti - including more than 1,500 across the West Midlands.

-The MET warnings, which include the potential of more snow for parts of the UK - although not Shropshire or Mid Wales, continue until Sunday and rail disruption may be seen through the weekend across England, Wales and Scotland, National Rail said.
+The Met Office warnings, which include the potential for more snow in parts of the UK - although not Shropshire or Mid Wales - remain in place until Sunday and rail disruption may be seen through the weekend across England, Wales and Scotland, National Rail said.

 Nearly 1,700 West Midlands properties were still without power at 6am today, according to National Grid's website, while there were 28,000 in the South West and another 150 in the East Midlands.